knmcguire/px4_sim_research_report/docs/preperation_survey.md

 Posts report Docker-based deployment issues including connection failures, missing video feeds, and rendering problems[@px4-46059; @px4-45983; @px4-44619].

-## Changes and Aditions for Final Version Survey
+## Changes and Additions for Final Version Survey

 The final version of the PX4 Simulator Community Survey incorporates changes based on pilot feedback and forum analysis.
 The survey was reduced from approximately 35 questions with over 70 individual items to 29 questions with fewer than 40 items for participants to answer.